-Total assets at the end of fiscal year 2012 were \$96 million compared to \$67 million at the end of fiscal year 2011, representing an increase of \$29 million.
+Total assets at the end of fiscal year 2013 were \$111 million compared to \$96 million at the end of fiscal year 2012, representing an increase of \$15 million.

-Current assets increased from \$30 million in 2011 to \$48 million in 2012, representing an increase of \$18 million.
-This growth resulted from an increase in Pooled Cash due to fiscal year 2012 and 2011 surplus earnings held to be dispersed in the subsequent fiscal year.
+Current assets increased from \$48 million in 2012 to \$60 million in 2013, representing an increase of \$12 million.
+This growth resulted from an increase in Pooled Cash due to fiscal year 2013 and 2012 surplus earnings held to be dispersed in the subsequent fiscal year.
 In addition, there was an increase in the State Treasurer's Securities Lending Collateral.
 More detailed information can be found in Note 2D in the financial statements.
-The increase was also partially caused by an increase in accounts receivable in 2012 from 2011.
-This primarily represents amounts due from retailers for settlement of packs of tickets less commissions and prizes paid by the retailers.
+The increase was also partially caused by an increase in accounts receivable in 2013 from 2012.
+This primarily represents amounts due from retailers for ticket sales less commissions and prizes paid by the retailers.
 The increase is essentially due to the timing of the end of the accounting week for billing and collections from our retailers at fiscal year end.
 Electronic Funds Transfer is used to collect receivables weekly from retailer bank accounts that are set up in trust for the NCEL.

-Current assets were also affected by a \$750 thousand increase in investments in annuity contracts.
+Current assets were also affected by a \$404 thousand increase in investments in annuity contracts.

 The Short Term Investment portfolio has the general characteristics of a demand deposit account in that participants may deposit additional cash at any time and may withdraw cash at any time without prior notice or penalty.
 All deposits are combined with other State agencies and invested by the State Treasurer until needed to cover disbursements.
 Investments are limited to those authorized for the State's General Fund, pursuant to NC General Statute 147-69.1.
-Interest earned of \$523 thousand on these balances is recorded as non-operating revenue.
+Interest earned of \$417 thousand on these balances is recorded as non-operating revenue.
 Earnings on the accounts are credited on a monthly basis.
 The allocable share of the revenues arising from State Treasurer's Securities Lending Collateral program transactions are also included as non-operating revenue.

-The NCEL's investment in capital assets, net of accumulated depreciation in 2012 was \$672 thousand which is approximately \$147 thousand lower than 2011.
-The majority of capital asset investments were made during our first full year of operation in 2007.
+The NCEL's investment in capital assets, net of accumulated depreciation in 2013 was \$897 thousand which is approximately \$225 thousand higher than 2012.
 The investment in capital assets includes game equipment, data processing equipment, telephone equipment, software and fixtures.
 The capitalization of all items including equipment, computers, and furniture follows the Office of the State Controller's (OSC) policy.
 The NCEL defines capital assets as assets with an initial unit cost of \$5,000 or greater and an estimated useful life of two or more years.
 Capital assets are carried at cost less accumulated depreciation.